Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Ablation and Sensitivity Study

 However, the relaxation through the exponential decay induces a new trade-off between making the model remember longer and letting it adapt quickly to changes during training.
 We therefore study the effects of a random lookback through a Bernoulli random variable $\rho$ (\emph{saudade}).
 It allows setting a lower value for $\alpha$, thus making the model more flexible, while occasionally "reminding" it of its progress since the start of training $\mathcal{L}_i^{(0)}$.

 Tab.~\ref{tab:performance_lookbacks} summarises the change in performance when varying the expected saudade on all three experiments as a comparison.
-It is apparent that Helmholtz benefits more from frequent lookbacks, as it hits its best performance at $\mathbb{E}[\rho] = 0.99$ whereas Burgers and Kirchhoff only require an expected lookback every 10'000 optimisation steps.
+It is apparent that Helmholtz benefits more from frequent lookbacks, as it hits its best performance at $\mathbb{E}[\rho] = 0.99$, whereas Burgers and Kirchhoff only require an expected lookback every 10'000 optimisation steps.
 Figs.~\ref{fig:loss_lambda_helmholtz_lookback} and \ref{fig:loss_lambda_burgers} illustrate the effect of random lookbacks.
 While the stochasticity in the scaling factor increases and therefore makes them less interpretable, it increases the weight on the boundary conditions.
 The scaled contribution of the boundary conditions consequently leads to a better approximation of the underlying function $\hat{\mathbf{u}}$.

-It is worth noting that the addition of the random lookback improves the accuracy on Helmholtz' equation by more than an order of magnitude and by almost one order of magnitude for Burgers' and Kirchhoff's equation.
+It is worth noting that the addition of the random lookback improves the accuracy on Helmholtz' equation by more than an order of magnitude while having a lesser, albeit still significant effect on Burgers' and Kirchhoff's equations.